paul-hammant/analyze-mvn-deps/README.md

 * mvn-dep-tree-output.txt

 They can all be checked in if you want (except `mvn-dep-tree-output.txt`).
-If you do so, you get to watch a moving target (using Git diff or show) each time you run the analyze-deps script.
+If you do so, you get to watch a moving target (using Git diff or show) each time you run the analyze-mvn-deps script.
 Meaning, you were in step with other projects releases yesterday, but today you are not.

 I think the `immediate-upgrade-opportunities.txt` and `dependencies-tree.txt` files are the most useful ones.
 At least